 Pack a small activity box to keep kids entertained on a road trip

 We try to pack a shared activity box with a few essential items in.
 Travel games, colouring books and activity books, crayons, reading books and baby rattles.
 It is always good to have a few things for those mornings when it is raining outside, or those cold evenings when the kiddies are feeling a little tired and lazy.
 We have found the activity box is great to occupy the children during those long journeys.
-We are lucky enough to have a DVD player in the back of the campervan, and have also found packing a DVD or two can be invaluable for those long journeys.
+We are lucky enough to have a DVD player in the back.
+You may find our post about tips for a happy road trip helpful..

 Limit Journey Times

 It is easy to get swept away with the idea to keep moving… to travel…after all the campervan is a house on wheels.
 From past experience we try to have the ‘3 hour rule’ – no more than three hours travel on the road in one go.
 If the road trip is expected to last longer than three hours we stop for a few hours or even better – for the night.
 It makes for a stress free road trip and the little ones appreciate the shorter journey times.

 Camping with toddlers?

 So what are our trips and tricks for trips in the campervan with toddlers?
 We have found that our large storage bucket is great for carrying essential items to the beach, storing all the outdoor toys, and it doubles up as a baby or toddler bath – perfect!

 We also try to pack a highchair – we found a great foldable camping highchair that has a useful tray – great for baby led weaning, and it has a really compact fold.

 We try to use packing pods to organise all of the baby items, nappies, wipes, and a plentiful supply of toddler clothes.